 Since its founding in 1962, ILAS has supported scholarship and professional achievement in the field of Latin American Studies.
 Columbia Professor Frank Tannenbaum, the first ILAS director and one of the preeminent Latin Americanists in the United States since the 1930s, saw the institute as a response to the need for knowledge about an area of central importance to United States foreign policy.
-Latin American area studies has since developed into one of the strongest fields in American social sciences and humanities, and as a space of collaboration for scholars from all over the world.
-The interactions between Latin America and the United States now extend beyond diplomatic relations into culture, commerce, finance, and immigration.
-The expertise of the Latin American faculty at Columbia and the curiosity of its students reflect this growth and diversification.
+The scope of the intellectual interests of the ILAS faculty and student community has grown and diversified since its inception.
+The study of Latin America has evolved into an area of hemispheric interactions and collaboration in the social and natural sciences as well as the humanities.
+It is a space of production and collaboration for scholars and activists from all over the world.
+The relationship between Latin America and the US involves cultural, social, economic, and political interactions that feed into a broader view of Latin America and its diaspora.

 The institute has five main research centers that add particular strengths to its education, research, and outreach offerings:

 ILAS serves as a vital resource to students throughout Columbia.
 The Institute provides grant funding opportunities for undergraduate and graduate students to conduct research in the region or pursue internships, helping them deepen their knowledge of Latin America and the Caribbean, while developing their professional and research skills and networks.